aduzsardi/ansible-sftp-server/README.md

 - Add your server in the ansible inventory file `hosts`

 - Run the sftp-server.yml playbook with ansible
-  - Some variables are encrypted inside the playbook, which requires ansible-vault password to actually run the playbook

 ```shell
 ansible-playbook sftp-server.yml